-For the additional information please refer to section 11 of Chapter 34 – Traffic and Parking in the municipal code.
+For the additional information please refer to section 11 of Chapter 34 – Traffic and Parkingopens PDF file in the municipal code.

 City ordinance prohibits the placing of any snow on a public street from any private drive or parking lot.
 The best place to pile snow is “downstream” from your drive.
 That is, pile the snow on the opposite side of the drive from the direction traffic approaches it.

 Sometimes the snowplow has no recourse but to plow snow to the side of the road.
 This can result in snow being deposited in your drive.
 Please understand that we are trying to clear as much as possible as quickly as possible, and cannot pay special attention to each drive, although we would like to.